acevezl/challengeone/README.md

 The following changes were implemented as a solution to this challenge:

-* Updated background and foreground colours to ensure there is sufficient contrast for visually impared people.

-> The light blue does not have sufficient contrast against the white fonts.

 * Added alt and title attributes with descriptive text to all images.

 > alt is for accessibility, while title is for the popup.